rust-lang/rust/doc/tutorial.md

 When complete, `make install` will place several programs into `/usr/local/bin`: `rustc`, the Rust compiler; `rustdoc`, the API-documentation tool; `rustpkg`, the Rust package manager;
-`rusti`, the Rust REPL; and `rust`, a tool which acts as a unified way to call them, either directly or with common command line arguments.
+`rusti`, the Rust REPL; and `rust`, a tool which acts both as a unified interface for them, and for a few common command line scenarios.

 [wiki-start]: https://github.com/mozilla/rust/wiki/Note-getting-started-developing-Rust
 [tarball]: http://static.rust-lang.org/dist/rust-0.5.tar.gz